CCUS

 Alberta can lead it.

 On April 1, 2022, the Bison operated Meadowbrook Carbon Storage project consortium was announced as a recipient of one of six Evaluation phase carbon storage tenures for a 70,000ha block north of Morinville, Alberta which will service customers proximal to the Alberta Industrial Heartland.
-On September 20, 2022, Bison finalized the award of the tenure and commenced active Evaluation phase activities which are expected to be complete by late 2023.
 In October 2023 Bison was awarded a second Hub evaluation agreement for the North Drumheller (ND) Carbon Storage project as part of the second round of Hub awards which brought the total number of Hub tenures issued in Alberta to 25.
+In August 2024 Meadowbrook became the second Hub to receive a commercial sequestration agreement (CSA) from Alberta Energy, and in February 2025 it became the first Hub to receive the Alberta Energy Regulator’s approvals to proceed with a commercial development.
+Facility construction will commence in July and we expect the facility to be commissioned and injection operations to commence in September 2025.

 Alberta has a long history working with CO₂